Porsche 911: Carrera 3.2 (1984–1989)

 The replacement for the SC series came in 1984 as the 911 3.2 Carrera, reviving the Carrera name for the first time since 1977.
 This was the last iteration in the original 911 series, with all subsequent models featuring new body styling and new brake, electronic, and suspension technologies.

 A new higher-displacement engine, a 3.2-litre horizontally opposed flat 6-cylinder unit, was utilized.
 At the time Porsche claimed it was 80% new.
 The new swept volume of 3,164 cc was achieved using the 95 mm bore (from the previous SC model) combined with the 1978 Turbo 3.3 crankshaft's 74.4 mm stroke.
 In addition, higher domed pistons increased the compression ratio from 9.8 to 10.3:1 (9.5:1 for the US market).
 New inlet manifold and exhaust systems were fitted.
 The 915 transmission was carried over from the SC series for the first three model years.
 In 1987, the Carrera got a new five-speed gearbox sourced from Getrag, model number G50 with proven BorgWarner synchronizers.
 This slightly heavier version also featured a hydraulically operated clutch.

 With the new engine, power was increased to 207 hp at 5,900 rpm for North American-delivered cars and to 237 PS at the same engine speed for most other markets.
 This version of the 911 accelerated 0–60 mph in 5.4 seconds and had a top speed of 150 mph as measured by Autocar.
-Factory figures were more modest: 0–60 mph time of 6.3 seconds for the US version and 6.1 seconds for cars outside the American market.
+Factory figures were more modest: time of 6.3 seconds for the US version and 6.1 seconds for cars outside the American market.

 The brake discs were increased in size to aid in more effective heat dissipation and improved oil-fed chain tensioners were fitted to the engine.
 To improve oil cooling, a finned cooler replaced the serpentine lines in the front passenger fender well.
 This was further improved in 1987, with the addition of a thermostatically controlled fan.

 Driving refinement and motor reliability were improved with an upgrade of the fuel and ignition control components to an L-Jetronic with Bosch Motronics 2 DME (Digital Motor Electronics system).
 An improvement in fuel efficiency was due to the DME providing a petrol cut-off on the overrun.
 Changes in the fuel map and chip programming from October 1986 further improved the power to 217 hp at 5,900 rpm for North American delivered cars as well as for other markets mandating low emissions, like Germany.